reshleman/prework/part_1.md

 ## Your Editor

 One of the first things you should decide on for development is a text editor.
-Your editor provides you will lots of benefits that will dramatically speed up your ability to write code.
+Your editor provides you with lots of benefits that will dramatically speed up your ability to write code.
 It’s important to chose an editor that offers a good feature set.
 Unless you already have an editor with which you are proficient, we suggest using [Sublime Text][sublime_text].
 You may not use Text Editor on